 How is your product or service better than any others?

 Ask yourself this question repeatedly.
-You need to be able to confidently answer this question when talking with customers, staff and investors – while training staff and networking in your business community.
+You need to be able to confidently answer this question when talking with customers, staff, and investors – while training staff and networking in your business community.
 Most companies are poorly differentiated.
 They pretty much offer the same service most other for about the same amount of money as most others.
-Most business compete on price for this reason.
-It is also true that most of them will tell you that they don’t compete on price, but when you dig deeper you’ll find that they are.
+Most businesses compete on price for this reason.
+It is also true that most of them will tell you that they don’t compete on price, but when you dig deeper, you’ll find that they are.

 Are you adaptable, creative, and comfortable with change?

 Can you confidently maintain your vision and core values while at the same time embracing flexibility around product lines and service delivery?
 Be aware that you will need to think on your feet and adapt to changes quickly.
 Not only that, you will often need to be the change.
 Product lines and production numbers will need to shift with demand and customer feedback.
 Certainly, you will want to maintain your values and stick to your original vision and goals; but pay attention to the vagaries of the world around you and flex and adapt as you need to to keep your products fresh and in demand.
 Do not rest on your laurels.
 Always look at ways you can improve your product.

 Are you prepared to maintain the control of your business even when offered money?